vlifesystems/rulehunter.com/content/docs/examples/call_centre_printer_repairs.md

   - repair
   - sales
   - acmePrinters
-dataset: "sql"
+trainDataset:
   sql:
     driverName: "mssql"
     # The following is the connection string for the MS SQL Server database.
     # It is for a server at ip address: 127.0.0.1, port: 1433
     # The database is called: printrepair16
     # The user is: sa, with a password of: letmein
     dataSourceName: "Server=127.0.0.1;Port=1433;Database=printrepair16;UID=sa,PWD=letmein"
     query: "select name,segment,conversion,roi,value,ccCost,ccIncome from callerstats"
 fields:
   - name
   - segment